Schwartziella luisi

 Schwartziella luisi is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Zebinidae.

 Description

-The height of the shell attains 2.8 mm.
+Schwartziella luisi belongs to the family Zebinidae, a group of minute marine gastropods.
+The shell is small, with the height attaining 2.8 mm.
+The species was described by Rolán and Luque in 2000 from specimens found in the Cape Verde Archipelago in the Atlantic Ocean.

 Distribution

 This species occurs in the Atlantic Ocean off the Cape Verdes.